UQ&A Booklet: More Short Answers to Real Questions about Hinduism

 The male version of forehead markings is called a tilak and can be made of kumkum, sandalwood or sacred ash.
 It is applied in a variety of shapes including lines, U-shapes and dots.
 The tilak can be representative of an individual's deity tradition.
 The adornment of tilaks are not as prevalent as bindis.
 However, the marking of either is amongst the first requisite steps in most rituals and sacred ceremonies.

 Both bindis and tilaks are placed approximately one centimeter above the center of the eyebrows, which is considered to be the sixth chakra, ajna, in Kundalini Yoga.
-The bindi is associated with the worship of God as the feminine divine.
+The bindi is associated with the worship of the Ultimate Reality as the feminine divine.
 It is also indicative of the conceptual "third eye of spiritual wisdom", as Shiva, the greatest of Yogis, is depicted as having.
-Bindis and tilaks may also represent interdependence of both the feminine and masculine aspects of the Divine.
+Bindis and tilaks may also represent interdependence of both the feminine and masculine aspects of the Ultimate Reality.
 Lastly, the bindi and tilak serve as reminders of a seeker's ultimate goal of enlightenment, liberation or moksha.

 - Rituals and offerings conducted by the individual or a priest